micro-webapps/webconf-spec/dev/README.md

     * [Proxying the PHP files in http://domain.tld/blog to php-fpm server](#proxying-the-php-files-in-httpdomaintldblog-to-php-fpm-server)

 # What is webconf-spec?
 Webconfig-spec is specification of webserver configuration for web applications configuration.
-The goal of webconf-spec is to provide a way how to configure widely used webservers like Apache httpd, Nginx or HAProxy using the single configuration file.
+The goal of webconf-spec is to provide a way how to configure widely used webservers or proxies like Apache httpd, Nginx or HAProxy using the single configuration file.

 # What is it useful for?

-It can be used to deploy web application without dependency on any particular webserver implementation.
+It can be used to create web applications without dependency on any particular webserver implementation.
 In this case, the web application developer writes single configuration file in JSON, which is translated to the particular webserver's configuration on the user's machine when he deploys the application.
 This is achieved by the webconf-spec implementation shipped together with the webserver.

 # Are there any implementation already?